Suhaila-Hassan/Hand-Gesture-Controlled-Game-Backend/README.md

-# Hand Gesture Controlled Game - Game
+# Hand Gesture Controlled Game - Backend/API

 ### Monitoring using Grafana and Prometheus
 Following metrics were chosen to monitor backend/API performance: